amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     eventIntent number {number}
     ```

     As you can see in the example above, we are using our two custom intents: searchIntent and eventIntent.
-Each example is a different way that a user might ask for that intent.  searchIntent expects a AMAZON.DATE slot, and eventIntent expects a AMAZON.NUMBER slot.
+Each example is a different way that a user might ask for that intent.  searchIntent expects a AMAZON.DATE slot, and eventIntent expects a AMAZON.NUMBER slot.  ([More information on slots can be found here.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference#slot-types))

 9. Select **Save**.
 You should see the interaction model being built (this might a take a minute or two).
-If you select Next, your changes will be saved and you will go directly to the test screen.
+If you select Next, your changes will be saved and you will go directly to the Configuration screen.
 After selecting Save, it should now look like this:

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-01-007._TTH_.png)